 - Disable users from setting their own transaction fees.
 Do not allow users to customize fees.
 Our network is fast enough that mining incentivization is not an issue.
 Unique transaction fees can cause linkability within transactions, especially for zaddrs.

-- Do not differentiate between types of transactions: We do not currently distinguish between different types of Zcash transactions through colors, indicators, or icons, because we haven’t found a good way to do so.
-There are transparent (transparent address to transparent address), shielding (transparent address to shielded address), deshielding (shielded address to transparent address), and shielded (shielded address to shielded address) transactions.
+- Do not differentiate between types of transactions: We do not currently distinguish between different types of Zcash transactions: transparent (transparent to transparent), shielding (transparent to shielded), deshielding (shielded to transparent), and shielded (shielded to shielded) transactions.
 This is complicated by the ability to send to/from a combination of shielded and transparent addresses.

 - Use viewing keys for watch only wallets: Share a viewing key with yourself to create a wallet that tracks your funds while keeping your main funds offline.
 Watch-only wallets are the first application of viewing keys; we exploring additional use cases as well.